 Long Exposure Photography Tips

-Long exposure is a popular genre of photography that provides silky smooth, or smearing affect in photos.
-Most noticeable as a technique when capturing images around water, it allows the water to be rendered into a milky blurred image while the rest of the static parts of the photo are sharp and crisp.
+Long exposure is a popular genre of photography that provides a silky smooth or smearing affect in photos.
+Most noticeable as a technique when capturing images of water, it allows the water to be rendered into a milky, blurred image while the rest of the photo are sharp and crisp.

-The cool thing about this technique is that as impressive as it may look, it is by no means as difficult as one might think.
+The cool thing about this technique is that, as impressive as it may look, it is by no means as difficult as one might think.
 In fact, if you consider the "wow factor" of impressing family and friends, this is about as good and easy as it gets.
-They will be impressed at your photography genius while you smile at how simple it really was.
+They will be impressed at your photography genius but you'll know how simple it really was.

 Long Exposure in Daylight

 There are three things you can control in photography; ISO, aperture and shutter speed.
 What you cannot control is the sun.